EthanCDD/Adversarial-Attack_Genetic-attack/lstm_attack/readme.md

-# Adversarial attack and transferability
+# Adversarial attack and defense
 This is based on paper 'Generating Natural Language Adversarial Examples'.
 However, there are some changes:

 -- Models are trained with PyTorch instead of TensorFlow